-If your goal is to do a basic training or look good, the machine is an alternative option to perform a free weight squat.
+If your goal is to do basic training or look good, the machine is an alternative option to performing a free-weight squat.

-With this machine, you won’t have to waste your time learning how to use it, it is very simple to use, just get yourself on a proper position then just press using your legs and that’s it.
+With this machine, you won’t have to waste your time learning how to use it.
+It is very simple to use, just get yourself in the proper position, then just press down using your legs and that’s it.

 2/ Muscle Emphasis

 By doing different placements of your feet, it is very easy to highlight the muscles that the machine is working on.